kaljuvee/knowledge-graph/README.md

 # Knowledge Graph Explorer

-A Streamlit application for exploring and visualizing knowledge graphs using NetworkX and Neo4j.
+A comprehensive Streamlit application for exploring and visualizing knowledge graphs using NetworkX and Neo4j, with advanced Cypher queries and AI-powered natural language to Cypher conversion.

 ## Demo